liorcode/sonoff-control-server/README.md

 Note that you might have to occasionally generate a new token, as it has a limited expiry time.

+To verify you are using a valid token, you can make a GET request to `/users/me`.
+The server should reply with your Google ID and email.

 ### Devices

 `GET /devices` - List all the devices